Nefhara/Android_Collector/README.md

 # -Android_Collector
-BAT collector artefact script on android.
+BAT script android artefact collector.

 # -How to launch it
 This is a standard bat script, you need to run it with inside ADB folder :